 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
 Product name: Barings Global Resources